 Does anyone read this stuff?

 Even if your customers don’t read it (although research says they do) write it all out anyway.
-Google reads all the words on your website and files them in a humongous list buried somewhere in the deep dungeons of a secret cave in California.
-When someone searches the Internet, Google lists the websites that contain the words typed in by the searcher (keywords).
-If your website text contains those words, it’s more likely to move to the top of the page in search results.
+Google’s computers read all the words on your website and files them in a huge index somewhere in cyberspace.
+When someone types searches into Google, they see a list of the websites that contain those words (keywords).
+If your website text contains those words, it’s likely to appear at the top of the page in search results.

 Don’t like writing?

 Hire it done.
-The money you spend on a website full of relevant keywords – surrounded by well-written text — will pay off in higher search rank, more click-throughs to your website, more customers and a blacker bottom line.
+The money you spend on a website full of relevant keywords – surrounded by well-written text — will pay off in higher search rank, more customers clicking on your website and a blacker bottom line.